grantgasser/Alzheimers-Prediction/README.md

 ### Multi-Class Prediction in Python (Jupyter Notebook)
 * File: [Multi-Class Classification Jupyter Notebook](https://github.com/grantgasser/Alzheimers-Prediction/blob/master/Multi-Class%20Classification%20ADNI.ipynb)
-* Since the data was processed with Scikit-Learn, it was easy to try several models using the library.
+* Since the data was processed with Scikit-Learn, it was easy to try several models using the library such as logistic regression, random forest, k-nearest-neighbor, and multi-layer perceptron.

-* Cross Validation with different Models:
+* 5-Fold Cross Validation: logistic regression had the highest validation score of `.69`

-1. Random Forest (67% accuracy)
+* Test Result: `.74` test accuracy